FilippoRomeo/mnist/README.md

 ### Train the Model

-You don't need to run the training script because it is automatically executed by app.py, but to eventually test it run:
+You don't need to run the training script because it is automatically executed by app.py, but eventually run:

 ```bash
 python train.py